- Board of Councilors

 - Public Speaker's Bureau

-The Historical Society of Pennsylvania and the Library Company of Philadelphia will jointly award approximately twenty-five one-month fellowships for research in residence in either or both collections during the academic year 2013–2014.
+The Historical Society of Pennsylvania and the Library Company of Philadelphia jointly award approximately twenty-five one-month fellowships for research in residence in either or both collections during each academic year.

 These two independent research libraries, adjacent to each other in Center City Philadelphia, have complementary collections capable of supporting research in a variety of fields and disciplines relating to the history of America and the Atlantic world, as well as mid-Atlantic regional history, from the 17th through the 20th centuries.